YoshikiShibata/oak/README.md

 # oak
-oak is a command line tool for Java. jgo is inspired by "go" tool for the Go programming language.
+oak is a command line tool for Java. oak is inspired by "go" tool for the Go programming language.